XingyiGuo/APA-WAS/README.md

 <a name="Pipeline"/>

-# Pipeline
+# APA-WAS Pipeline (using example data for demo)
 ---

-# APA-WAS Example
+## Step 1: Preparing GTEx RNA-Seq BAM files from dbGap

-## Step 1: Download GTEx RNA-Seq BAM files from dbGap
+downloaded RNA sequencing (RNA-seq) data in normal tissues from the GTEx project

 ## Step 2: Covert BAM files to BedGraph